George Clooney turns 60 and already preparing film with Julia Roberts

 Clooney: Active Public Life

-Like when in 2017 I received a Yazid refugee, when I donated half a million dollars to the ‘March For Our Lives’ movement, a march held in 2018 against guns or when he attended the wedding of Prince Harry and Meghan Markle that same year.
+Like when in 2017 I hosted a Yazid refugee, when I donated half a million dollars to the “March For Our Lives” movement, a march held in 2018 against guns or when attended that same year the wedding of Prince Harry and Meghan Markle.

 A mixture of acts, supportive and glamorous, that perfectly define the public life of Clooney, who has always navigated with precision between being a sex symbol and a man committed to society.

-Considered by many the latest classic Hollywood gal, Clooney has known how to play with his appeal and use it to become a spokesman for the most varied causes: violence in South Sudan, migrant children, the fight against racism, the refugee crisis or freedom of the press.
+Considered by many Hollywood’s latest classic gal, Clooney has known how to play with its appeal and use it to become a spokesperson for the most varied causes: violence in South Sudan, migrant children, the fight against racism, the refugee crisis or freedom of the press.

 George Clooney’s cinema

-But film and television have once again become the main occupation of an actor who became known worldwide, after 30, thanks to the character of Doug Ross, the most seductive pediatrician in the world.
-“ER” series.
+But film and television have once again become the main occupation of an actor who became known worldwide, after 30, thanks to the character of Doug Ross, the most seductive pediatrician in the world. series “ER”.

 It was 1984 and from his first appearance he became a star.
-Before he had gone through other series of little importance and still made his rise to stardom compatible with films of the style of “Return of the Killer Tomatoes!”
+Before he had gone through other series of little importance and still compatible his rise to stardom with films of the style of “Return of the Killer Tomatoes!”
 (1988).

-He continued with the blood, but on a higher level, with the vampire story of “From Dusk Till Dawn” (1996), by Robert Rodriguez, and then he got involved in projects more in line with his new star status, such as “Batman & Robin” (1997) or “The Peacemaker” (1997), with her friend Nicole Kidman.
+He continued with the blood, but on a higher level, with the vampire story of “From Dusk Till Dawn” (1996), by Robert Rodriguez, and then she got into projects more in line with her new star status, such as “Batman & Robin” (1997) or “The Peacemaker” (1997), with her friend Nicole Kidman.

-At that time, Kidman and Michelle Pfeiffer each bet $ 10,000 that the actor would be a father before he turned 40.
+At the time, Kidman and Michelle Pfeiffer each bet $ 10,000 that the actor would be a father before he was 40.
 After sending him the check for losing, Clooney returned the money, betting again, double or nothing, on that he will not have children before the age of 50.

-Regarding his career, he has had collaborations with Steven Soderbergh (“Out of Sight”, 1998 or the “Ocean’s twelve” saga) and the Coen brothers (“O Brother, Where Art Thou?”, 2000 or “Burn After Reading”, 2008) and has successfully entered the cinema politician (“Syriana”, for which she got her only Oscar, or “Michael Clayton”).
+Regarding his career, he has had collaborations with Steven Soderbergh (“Out of Sight”, 1998 or the saga “Ocean’s twelve”) and the Coen brothers (“O Brother, Where Art Thou?”, 2000 or “Burn After Reading” , 2008) and has successfully gotten into political cinema (“Syriana”, for which he got his only Oscar, or “Michael Clayton”).

 Not forgetting his role as a director, with which he has achieved excellent reviews.
-“Good Night, and Good Luck” (2005) is his most outstanding film, with six Oscar nominations, but he will get the statuette as producer of “Argo”, best film at the 2014 ceremony.
+“Good Night, and Good Luck” (2005) is his most outstanding film, with six Oscar nominations, but the statuette will get him as producer of “Argo”, best film at the 2014 ceremony.

 Continuing his work behind the scenes, just a few months ago premiere on Netflix “The Midnight Sky”, a space and apocalyptic fable in which he proposed a reflection on the future of planet Earth, in which he starred alongside Felicity Jones and David Oyelowo.

-A film that shot some sequences in The Palm, where hotel reservations soared after spending just four days on this Canarian island.
+A film that shot some sequences on La Palma, where hotel reservations soared after spending just four days on this Canary Island.

 Your next challenge for 2022

-He has two adaptations underway: “Boys in the boat”, from a homonymous work about a Seattle rowing team that traveled to Germany in 1936 to participate in the Olympic Games against the Nazis, and “Calico Joe”, from a baseball novel by John Grisham.
+It has two adaptations underway: “Boys in the boat”, from a homonymous work about a Seattle rowing team that traveled to Germany in 1936 to participate in the Olympics against the Nazis, and “Calico Joe”, from a baseball novel by John Grisham.